Today is the anniversary of the first Dick’s Drive-In opening

 Dick's Drive-In opened its first location on Feb.
 20, 1954.
-An ad from that day trumpeted 19-cent hamburgers and "instant service."
+An ad from that time trumpeted 19-cent hamburgers and "instant service."

 Sixty-five years ago today, a new burger joint opened on East 45th Street in Wallingford and changed the Seattle food landscape forever.